ibois-epfl/Carnutes/README.md

 ## Goal

- The goal of this project is to provide a tool to help druids to experiment with their magic in the forest.

-More precisely, the tool must enable the students to:
+ This project must enable the students to:
 - Dispose of a database of simple tree trunks geometries
 - Match the tree trunk geometries with an 3D sketch of an architectural design.
 - Generate architectural drawings with the tree trunk geometries.